 Beyond the threats from climate change, political disruption has caused some problems in the Joshua Tree National Park as well.
 The 800,000-acre park was left to fall into disrepair during the government shutdown, with the park restrooms left unattended and campsites filling with litter.
 However, a number of volunteers worked to clean up the park and protect these struggling trees, and the National Park Service announced in January of this year that the park would be repaired and need not close down, as had previously been predicted.
 This was helped greatly by the non-profit organization Friends of the Joshua Tree, which formed in 1991 to protect this “climbing mecca” and who have now become “the liaison between the climbing community and the National Park Service”.

-Lynn Sweet, the leader of the rejuvenation project in the National Park and a plant ecologist explained that the best thing people can do for the environment is to learn about volunteering efforts at their local parks, and get to know the keystone species of plants that their communities rely on to thrive – to become “citizen scientists” in their communities.
+Lynn Sweet, the leader of the rejuvenation project in the National Park and a plant ecologist explained that the best thing people can do for the environment is to learn about volunteering efforts at their local parks and get to know the keystone species of plants that their communities rely on to thrive – to become “citizen scientists” in their communities.
+You can get to know these great parks by either visiting them during the day or by planning a camping trip for an overnight stay.
+Just remember when you’re camping to follow the rules of the park, and leave the land the way you found it.

 “Even if someone can’t participate in these venues, taking steps toward learning about your local environment by visiting and volunteering for local parks helps support conservation of species as well.
 Or, managing your carbon footprint and encouraging others to do the same will help make the difference between nearly no habitat in Joshua Tree at end of century or keeping 20% or more.”